By Tiffany Isselhardt

 Today, we continue talking with Dr. Saundra Ardrey, a Professor of Political Science and Director of the African-American Studies Department at Western Kentucky University.
 Her teaching and research focus on voting and electoral behavior, specifically the political participation of women and minorities.
 She is also co-founder and co-director of the WKU Institute for Citizenship and Social Responsibility, and established The Washington Center for Internships and Academic Seminars at WKU, through which she helps create study away and study abroad opportunities for students ranging from tracing the Underground Railroad to developing service-learning projects around the world.
 Dr. Ardrey is well known across campus for these and other activities, including receiving a Fulbright U.S. Scholar grant that led to co-creation of the first Women and Gender Studies program at the University of Limpopo.
 In 2019, she led the presentation “Suffrage for All,” which explored the history and legacy of the fight for universal suffrage in America.

+This season explores a major celebration in 2020: the 100th anniversary of Suffrage for Women, through the passage of the 19th Amendment, as well as the 150th anniversary of the 15th Amendment, which granted voting rights to all Americans regardless of race or color.
+Yet beneath the surface of these celebrations are essential conversations about race, gender, and voting that linger today – despite 100 years of all Americans having a say in politics.
 Joining us to explore these essential conversations is Dr. Saundra Ardrey, a Professor of Political Science and Director of the African-American Studies Department at Western Kentucky University.
 Her teaching and research focus on voting and electoral behavior, specifically the political participation of women and minorities.
 She is also co-founder and co-director of the WKU Institute for Citizenship and Social Responsibility, and established The Washington Center for Internships and Academic Seminars at WKU, through which she helps create study away and study abroad opportunities for students ranging from tracing the Underground Railroad to developing service-learning projects around the world.
 Dr. Ardrey is well known across campus for these and other activities, including receiving a Fulbright U.S. Scholar grant that led to co-creation of the first Women and Gender Studies program at the University of Limpopo.
 In 2019, she led the presentation “Suffrage for All,” which explored the history and legacy of the fight for universal suffrage in America.

+Dime Stories is a podcast dedicated to exploring the unique art, history, and culture of South Central Kentucky.
+Each season, we will present six episodes on a specific theme – from women in politics to blacksmithing traditions to in-depth looks at topics found in exhibitions at the Kentucky Museum.
+We’ll hear from experts in our community.
 So why call it Dime Stories?
 First, each episode will be short – no more than five minutes, to enable you – our listeners – to get a quick dose of art, history, and culture.
 Second, and more importantly, our title is based on how our home, the Kentucky Building at Western Kentucky University, was founded.
 Here's the story behind our name.